AlgyJr/ios_guides/Using-UIWebView.md

 ### Step 4: Create Constant for URL

-Above the `viewDidLoad` create a constant to hold your URL string.
+**Above** the `viewDidLoad` method, create a constant to hold your URL string.
 We will link to the DropBox mobile terms url.

 ```swift
 let url = "https://www.dropbox.com/terms?mobile=1"